 Regardless of the stage of your (or your spouse’s) career, have you considered your plan for retirement?
 Is this state or region on your shortlist?

 If you do choose to purchase and manage the property, consider that you may end up having to hold on to it for many years to make the investment worthwhile as residual income.
-While you will, most likely, be hiring a property manager, you’ll also want to be within reasonable traveling distance in case something goes wrong.
+While you will, most likely, hire a property manager, you’ll also want to be within reasonable traveling distance in case something goes wrong.

 For example, if you decide to purchase a home in Washington, but retire in Michigan, the logistics can become challenging.
 You’ll need to factor emergency travel costs into your budget.
-There’s also an increased risk of mismanagement, environmental emergencies (hurricanes, floods, etc.), or poor renter behavior if you’re not able to physically visit your own properties on a reasonably regular basis.
+There’s also an increased risk of mismanagement, environmental emergencies (hurricanes, floods, etc.), or poor renter behavior if you’re not able to physically visit your properties on a reasonably regular basis.

-At the same time, if you find yourself in a state where the property tax laws are very reasonable, you have access to a quality property manager, and you find a house that’s easy affordable to maintain, you may have found a solid investment opportunity.
+At the same time, if you find yourself in a state where the property tax laws are very reasonable, you have access to a quality property manager, and you find a house that’s easily affordable to maintain, you may have found a solid investment opportunity.

 Whether you live in a house, apartment, duplex, or condo, something is eventually going to break or need maintenance.
 Housing repairs can range from a few hundred to tens of thousands per year.